-The following is a guide to some of the insects that may be encountered in the Linnaeus Arboretum.
+The following is a guide to some of the insects that may be encountered in the Arboretum.

 - Habitat: where it can be found in southern Minnesota

-- Most commonly heard vocalizations, if applicable
+- Most commonly heard vocalizations (if applicable)

 - Size

-- Additional pertinent information
+- Additional information

 Butterflies and Moths